jeanmalvessi/ems-algashop-meta/README.md

 - Level 2 - Domain-Driven Design.
 - Level 3 - Microservices Design and Engineering with REST.

-It simulates an e-commerce application and has the microservices as submodules:
+It simulates an e-commerce application and has the following microservices as submodules:

 # ordering
 Microservice built using a purist approach of DDD, separating the domain model from frameworks and any technological influences, in addition to the distinction between domain entities and persistence entities.